 The “Plan A” Diet is a whole-food, plant-based, no-added-oil diet which includes an array of fiber-filled complex carbohydrates and densely nutritious foods.
 A variety of starches – including potatoes, rice, beans, corn, yams and squash – are central to the plan.
 Also included are all varieties of non-starchy vegetables, fruits, legumes, whole grains, nuts, seeds, and lots of good, clean water.
 Certain processed foods such as breads, pastas, soups, cereals, crackers, and snack bars are allowed (assuming the products contain only acceptable ingredients).
 A daily menu might include oatmeal with fruit for breakfast, zucchini-bean burritos or creamy potato soup for lunch, and a salad with lasagna or stuffed peppers for dinner.
 Occasional healthy desserts and treats will assure that your sweet tooth is satisfied.
 Click here to view the food pyramid.

-Foods proven to be the most damaging to our health and weight are excluded, including all animal foods (beef, chicken, pork, lamb, fish, eggs, and dairy), processed meats (hot dogs, all lunchmeats, bacon, salami, ham, jerky, etc.), heavily processed and refined foods, junk foods, soda pop and other sugary beverages, and all oils.
+Foods proven to be the most damaging to our health and weight are excluded, including all animal foods (beef, chicken, pork, lamb, fish, eggs, and dairy), processed meats (hot dogs, all lunchmeats, bacon, salami, ham, jerky, etc.), heavily processed and refined foods, junk foods, fast food, soda pop and other sugary beverages, and all oils.
 Yes, even olive and coconut oil are to be avoided since they’re 100% pure liquid fat and contribute to several serious health issues.
-The unbiased research which supports these positions cannot be ignored, and we’ll discuss more on these topics throughout the book.
-Remember, eating animal products, junk food and oil is how we’ve achieved the status of the most obese nation on the planet.
+The unbiased research which supports these positions cannot be ignored, and we’ll discuss more on these topics on this website and throughout the book.
+Remember, eating animal products, junk food and oil is how we’ve achieved the status of the most obese and most unhealthy nation on the planet.